rom-rb/rom-rb.org/source/contribute.html.md

 Look for issues marked with [help wanted](https://github.com/rom-rb/rom/labels/help-wanted).
 That’s a sign that a unit of work is up for grabs.

 Before diving into code contributions, it’s best to check in [on Gitter](https://gitter.im/rom-rb/chat) or post a comment on the relevant GitHub issue to let others know you’re interested and ensure you understand the context.

+# Code of Conduct

+ROM project adheres to [the Contributor Covenant](http://contributor-covenant.org)